Miracleoghide/LITA-Sales-Data-Analysis/README.md

 # LITA-PROJECT-2
-Customer Subscription Behavior Analysis for MISOSA Subscription Service
+Customer Subscription Behavior Analysis for MLITAFLIX Subscription Service

 ## Project Title: MLITAFLIX Sales Data Analysis

 ### Project Overview

-This project involves analyzing customer data for a subscription service to identify segments and trends. tHE goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
+This project involves analyzing customer data for a subscription service to identify segments and trends.
+The goal is to understand customer behavior, track subscription types, and identify key trends in cancellations and renewals.
 The final deliverable is a Power BI dashboard that presents THE analysis.

 #### Outline